MuhammeedAlaa/Qt-Task/README.md

 ## About The Task

-> **Equation-Plotter** is simple gui plotter that take from the user an equation and miniumin and maximum ranges and draw the function
+> **Equation-Plotter** is simple responsive gui plotter that take from the user an equation and miniumin and maximum ranges and draw the function

 ### Build with